jasper-zanjani/notes/70-740/pwsh.md

 $tts.SelectVoice("Microsoft Zira Desktop")
 $tts.Speak('Hello, World!')
 ```
-Set output to WAV file [<sup>ref</sup>](https://thinkpowershell.com/create-cortana-audio-files-from-text-using-powershell/ "Create Cortana Audio Files From Text Using PowerShell")
+Set output to WAV file <sup>[thinkpowershell.com](https://thinkpowershell.com/create-cortana-audio-files-from-text-using-powershell/ "Create Cortana Audio Files From Text Using PowerShell")</sup>
 ```powershell
 $WavFileOut = Join-Path -Path $env:USERPROFILE -ChildPath "Desktop\thinkpowershell-demo.wav"
 $SpeechSynthesizer.SetOutputToWaveFile($WavFileOut)
 ```
 #### VHDX file
+[VHDX]: # 'VHDX&#10;Newer hard disk image format and file name extension.&#10;VHDX image files can be as large as 64 TB, and they also support 4 KB logical sector sizes to provide compatibility with 4 KB native drives.
+VHDX files can be read only by servers running Windows Server 2012 or later or workstations running Windows 8 or later.&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
+2017: 88'

-Create a new 256 GB dynamic VHDX file, mount it, initialize it, and create and format the partition <sup>[Zacker][Zacker]: 91</sup>
+Create a new 256 GB dynamic [VHDX][VHDX] file, mount it, initialize it, and create and format the partition <sup>[Zacker][Zacker]: 91</sup>
 ```powershell
 New-VHD -Path C:\Data\disk1.vhdx -SizeBytes 256GB -Dynamic |
 Mount-VHD -Passthru |